-- Review all pertinent scientific data and reporting related to sea turtle bycatch and clarify whether a scientifically defensible interim catch rate can be assigned, in particular, to consideration of sea turtle population status and recovery requirements, and if such a determination cannot be made, to recommend a catch rate as close to zero as possible; - Endorse the consideration of CMM 2008-3 revisions aimed at: - o reducing the ambiguity in language, strengthening key language and reducing the vagueness in desired outcomes of the CMM, thereby enabling better monitoring of CMM effectiveness. - o introducing new binding measures, including stronger measures for conducting research on mitigation techniques and reporting on sea turtle impacts, to be implemented on an interim basis pending the determination of optimal mitigation packages. - o setting an appropriate interim catch rate that would trigger moveon provisions.
+- Review all pertinent scientific data and reporting related to sea turtle bycatch and clarify whether a scientifically defensible interim catch rate can be assigned, in particular, to consideration of sea turtle population status and recovery requirements, and if such a determination cannot be made, to recommend a catch rate as close to zero as possible; - Endorse the consideration of CMM 2008-3 revisions aimed at: - o reducing the ambiguity in language, strengthening key language and reducing the vagueness in desired outcomes of the CMM, thereby enabling better monitoring of CMM effectiveness; - introducing new binding measures for the use of circle hooks in all longline fleets, exempted only if an equally effective solution for the mortality of sea turtles can be demonstrated; - introducing stronger measures for conducting research on mitigation techniques and reporting on sea turtle impacts, as a means of determining optimal mitigation packages for individual fleets; and - o setting an appropriate interim catch rate that would trigger moveon provisions. - Encourage member state involvement and participation in the research conducted under the analysis of sea turtle mitigation measure effectiveness in tuna longline fisheries described in EB-WP-05.